jacopotagliabue/recs-at-resonable-scale/README.md

 _Adding a Streamlit app for error analysis_

-* We are working on adding a Streamlit app (run with `EXPORT_TO_APP=0` for now) to help visualize and filter predictions!
-If you plan on using the app you need to pip install also the `requirements_app.txt` in the `app` folder.
+* We added a small Streamlit app (run with `EXPORT_TO_APP=1` to test this _very experimental feature_) to help visualize and filter predictions: how is the model doing on "short sleeves" items?
+If you plan on using the app you need to install also the `requirements_app.txt` in the `app` folder.

 _A note on containers_